by Diane Linsley

 Best Self-Sowing Annuals

 Blue Woodruff -- Lavender-blue flowers in late spring.
 Nice self-sowing filler.
 Clarkia amoena -- Native wildflower.
 Makes a good self-sowing bulb cover.
-Cleome -- Tall, late summer-blooming annual.
-Reseeds in moderation.
 Feverfew -- Annual or perennial, depending on your zone.
 Self sows heavily.
 Gilia capitata -- Native wildflower.
 Small, round clusters of blue flowers.
 Gilia tricolor -- Native wildflower.
 Chocolate fragrance.
 Self sows lightly.
 Papaver rhoeas -- Single and double flowers in a good range of colors.
-Reliable.
+Reliable reseeder.
 Silene armeria -- Vivid pink flowers on tall stems.
 European wildflower.

 Copyright (c) Diane Linsley, Diane's Flower Seeds.
 All rights reserved.